EratoTiaTuatha/ff15doc/FFXV Native Importers/Blender/README.md

-Create folder named XV_Blender in Blender's Python\Lib\site-packages directory

-Place everything from Install in that folder
+To install, dump the whole "Blender" folder in your add-ons directory.